dof-dss/ea-team/docs/initiatives/phase-one/documentation-config-repo.md

 ## Mission

-The core objectives of this initiative is to provide a common document repository for technical documentation, source control for managing configuration and customisations of solutions and a common build pipeline with support for dev/test environments.
-The adoption of new 'Code in the Open' approach will drive transparency and accountability.
-Build a common or reusable delivery pipeline which ensures quality throughout and helps development teams deliver higher quality software to customers faster.
+The core objectives of this initiative are:

+1. to provide a common document repository for technical documentation,
+2. source control for managing configuration and customisations of solutions,
+3. build a common or reusable delivery pipeline which ensures quality throughout and helps development teams deliver higher quality software to customers faster.

 <hr />

 ## What problem are we solving